openlegend/core-rules/core/src/04-wealth-equipment/01-chapter-four.md

 The Deadly property increases an item’s Wealth Level by 2 per tier.
 So a Deadly 2 item has a starting Wealth Level 4.

-Defensive, Reach, and Swift properties all increase the Wealth Level of the item by 1.
-Slow, Immobile, and Delayed Read properties reduce the Wealth Level of the item by 1.
+Burst, Defensive, Reach, and Swift properties all increase the Wealth Level of the item by 1.
+Consumable, Slow, Immobile, and Delayed Read properties reduce the Wealth Level of the item by 1.

-If a weapon has a Deadly value of 2 or more and no drawback properties (e.g. Slow, Delayed Ready, etc.), then it’s Wealth Level is increased by 1 above and beyond the Wealth Level increases from other beneficial properties.

 ### Step 3: Choose Banes